Best Facetime Recorder

 • Screenshot toolbar hotkeys aren't available.

 Those are the situations where the third-party screen recorder can help you out.
-For me, VideoProc Converter is the best alternative to record FaceTime video and audio.
+For me, VideoProc Converter AI is the best alternative to record FaceTime video and audio.
 Let's explore!

 • Record iPhone and iPad screen through a Mac computer.